 Formal complaints about SEND provision in our school should be made to the headteacher in the first instance.
-They will be handled in line with the school's complaints policy.
+They will be handled in line with the school's complaints policy which can be found on our website.

 If the parent or carer is not satisfied with the school's response, they can escalate the complaint.
 In some circumstances, this right also applies to the pupil themselves.